 The Erie County Department of Health (ECDOH) will coordinate a wildlife vaccination program for rabies using airdrops to deliver vaccinated bait during the month of August.
-This program is a team effort for the County, Cornell University’s Animal Health Diagnostic Center, the NY State Department of Health and the US Department of Agriculture’s Animal and Plant Health Inspection Service Wildlife Services.
+This program is a team effort for the County, Cornell University’s Animal Health Diagnostic Center, the New York State Department of Health and the U.S. Department of Agriculture’s Animal and Plant Health Inspection Service Wildlife Services.
 This program will deliver an estimated 407,100 rabies vaccine baits in Erie and Niagara County.

 - Map of Distribution Area